Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/multiplePropagations.rst

   integrator.saveFrequency = 5;
   simulation.integrator = integrator;

-All the settings needed to run the simulation have been defined, except for the mass and reference area of satellite.
+All the settings needed to run the simulation have been defined, except for the mass and reference area of :literal:`satellite`.
 In this example, we are going to run the simulation several times for different masses and reference areas, saving the results of each case in a cell array called :literal:`results`:

 .. code-block:: matlab